magicalcosmos/html-extract-plugin/README.md

 #Instruction
-this is a plugin of webpack which extracting common html, we have two things need to do, first, we should create template for common html, and no-common html  is webpack entry html.
+This is a plugin of webpack which extracting common html, we have two things need to do, first, we should create template for common html, second, no-common html is as webpack entry html.
 ##How to use it
 1. `npm install html-extract-plugin --save-dev`